-When you can’t make it to the gym, you don’t have to wait days (or, for some of us, weeks) before getting your sweat on.
-With the democratization of amazing gym equipment, everyone and anyone can find the right tools to help them get fit in the comfort of their own homes.
+When you can’t make it to the gym, you don’t have to be stuck inside without getting your sweat on.
+With the democratization of home gym equipment, everyone and anyone can find the right tools to help them get fit in the comfort of their own homes.
 That said, not all of us have room for an extensive home gym set-up, in which case you want to invest in versatile and compact pieces like resistance bands.
 These bands are a simple yet effective tool that you can use to exercise and build your muscles, as well as boost stamina and flexibility.
 It wouldn’t be a stretch (pun intended) to call them a “gym in a bag.”

 Exercise bands come in all kinds of shapes, colors, and resistance levels.
 The kinds of exercises you’ll be doing will affect which one is right for you.
 To make it easier to find your perfect match, we’ve outlined the best resistance bands for every kind of workout.
 Whether you’re looking to tone certain muscle groups, increase your flexibility, or build strength over time, there’s a resistance band out there for you.

 If you’re investing in resistance bands because you want to build muscle, there are a few things to look for: stackable bands, versatile attachments, and comfortable grips.
-The Fitness Insanity set comes with five stackable exercise bands, a waterproof carry bag, legs/ankle straps, and an exercise guide e-book.
+The Fitness Insanity set comes with five stackable exercise bands, a waterproof carry bag, leg and ankle straps, and an exercise guide e-book.
 It also includes a door anchor attachment which you can use to secure your band, letting you perform more complex and high-intensity resistance exercises.
 What we like about the Fitness Insanity test is that the bands are both long-lasting and stackable, letting you combine weight up to an equivalent of 150 pounds.
 Think of them as dumbells and kettlebells all rolled up into one

 One of the advantages of resistance bands is that they can even replace bulky gym equipment like chin-up bars.
 Serious Steel’s Assisted Pull-Up Bands are built to help you improve your pull-ups, though they can be used to stretch and tone, too.
 The bands come in six different resistance levels: 2 to 15 pounds, 5 to 35 pounds, 10 to 50 pounds, 25 to 80 pounds, 50 to 120 pounds, and 60 to 150 pounds.
 When choosing, think about the counterbalance you would usually use at the gym and pick an equivalent band.
 Serious Steel also has a pull-up guide on its site to help you decide.
-The 25 to 80 pound band covers most users and is on sale for $24 on Amazon.
+You can also substitute a pull-up bar when you’re ready.